 The Regional Council will consider any future acquisition of land for Battle Hill according to the policies set out in the overarching management policies section.
-The priorities for expanding the regional park network in 2007, identified in the LTCCP, are to maintain existing regional parks and recreation areas and to add Whitireia Park and Wairarapa Wetlands to the regional parks network.
-These priorities will be kept current through the LTCCP Annual Plan process.
+In 2007, the priorities for expanding the regional park network identified in the LTCCP included maintenance of the existing regional parks and recreation areas and to add Whitireia Park and Wairarapa Wetlands to the regional parks network.
+These priorities will be kept up to date through the LTCCP Annual Plan process.